Bobeart/cs3041-18d.github.io/docs/syllabus.md

 ## Final Design Portfolio
-At the end of the semester, each individual student will construct a website that acts as a design portfolio - linking to their work over the course of the semester.
-In addition, you will write a _design manifesto_ that promotes a philosophy for design, as is evidenced by your work over the semester.
+At the end of the term, each individual student will construct a website that acts as a design portfolio - linking to their work over the course of the term.
+In addition, you will write a _design manifesto_ that promotes a philosophy for design, as is evidenced by your work over the term.
 [Read more details here](manifesto.html).

 ## Grading Breakdown